 The transfers out in 2019/20 mainly reflect the planned draw down of general fund balances to support overall expenditure levels during the year including supporting transformation.
 The transfers in reflect the impact of funding for specific initiatives carried forward to 2020/21.
-The reserves balance of £492k has been committed by the Dundee City Integration Joint Board through the planned reinvestment of Scottish Government ring fenced funding in line with the conditions of this funding for Primary Care Improvement Plan, Action 15 Mental Health Strategy and Alcohol and Drug Partnership.
+The reserves balance of £492k has been committed by the Dundee City Integration Joint Board mainly through the reinvestment of Scottish Government ring fenced funding for Primary Care and Alcohol and Drug Partnership.